Skip to main content Skip to navigation

 Upgrade Procedures

 The University requires that student progress is reviewed annually for all postgraduate research students.
 Each year this process requires the student to submit written work, and the supervisor and the student to complete a Progress Review Form.
-Students in their first year of study will be assessed for their upgrade from MPhil status to full doctoral status, whilst students in Years 2, 3 and 4 will be assessed by the Departmental Graduate Progress Review Panel.
+Students in their first year of study will be assessed for their upgrade from MPhil status to full doctoral status, whilst students in Years 2, 3 and 4 will be assessed by the Departmental Annual Review Panel.

-It is possible, that upgrades will be conducted online.
+It is possible that upgrades will be conducted online.
 If this is the case, students will be informed in advance.

 M4C-funded students have their own upgrade and review process administered by the M4C.
 Completion of this will be accepted by the department so that you do not have to undergo two parallel processes.
 The details of the M4C scheme can be found hereLink opens in a new window.
 As the M4C mid-year reviews do not require an Ethics Review, all M4C students should complete the Departmental Ethics Review form and submit this to pghistoryoffice@warwick.ac.uk in order to have their MPhil to PhD officially actioned.

-Year One (Part-time Year Two)
+The Upgrade Process - Year One (Part-time Year Two)

 All students reading for a PhD are initially registered for the degree of MPhil.
 Your progress is monitored over the first year (or first two years in the case of part-time students), during which it is expected you will complete the upgrade to doctoral registration (Confirmation of Status).
 Upgrade to PhD registration is normally expected to take place within the first 9-12 months of registration for full-time students, and 18-24 months for part-time students.